sudoFunny/storeSystem/README.md

 - [ ] Create user friendly way of making item configs
     - Include a preview mode for what order taker will see and maybe what the sales data will look like (since item config has "save" property for some items)

+- [ ] Add specials in some way, Example: Movie Theater Speacial, $2 for soda and popcorn but only on fridays or every other friday or a one time thing.

+- [ ] Sales date back up to file

 - [ ] Create a way to report shrinkage
 	> shrinkage: product loss due to; spills, theft, product perishment, etc...